donbignose/flowtime.nvim/README.md

 ## 🛠 Installation

-Install FlowTime using your favorite package manager.
+Install Flowtime using your favorite package manager.
 For example, with lazy:

 ```lua
 {